JS/WASM Runtime

 Loading Mods

 Section titled “Loading Mods”runtime.loadMod(modManifest, options?) validates a mod manifest against the app manifest, sanitizes any fragment HTML, and returns a ModInstance.
-If the mod manifest declares an entry script, that script runs during loading.
+A mod contributes through a single fills object keyed by host slot id.
+A fragment is a fill of a fragment-format slot, a provider role is a fill of a role-typed slot, and a lifecycle hook handler is a fill of an event-typed slot.
+(Legacy fragments[] and contributions still validate but emit a deprecation warning.)
+If the mod manifest declares an entry classic script, it runs during loading.

 Fragment Lifecycle Hooks